lomexicano/mkb_ingame_wiki/README.md

 # mkb_ingame_wiki
-Ingame Macro KeybBind mod wiki, using GORLEM's API This is basically a way to use Gorlem's Wiki on MacroMod (all commands, variables, iterators, parameters, etc.) without needing to go to your browser.
+Ingame Macro KeybBind mod wiki, using GORLEM's API.
+This is basically a way to use Gorlem's Wiki on MacroMod (all commands, variables, iterators, parameters, etc.) without needing to go to your browser.

 This script was developed to be used through Macro KeyBind Mod (by Mumfrey) → Minecraft 1.12.1 or 1.12.2